Zünfte of Zurich: 19th century guilds

 In the 19th century, with the expansion of Zurich, incorporating various formerly separate villages, a number of new "guilds" were established to represent these.
-By this time the old guilds had ceased to be tied to specific trades and had acquired a mostly folkloristic and societal function, uniting the upper strata of old and well-to-do clans of Zurich and Ägeri.
+By this time the old guilds had ceased to be tied to specific trades and had acquired a mostly folkloristic and societal function, uniting the upper strata of old and well-to-do clans of Zurich.